spy-js/spy-js/README.md

 ## Known issues
 If spy-js tracing doesn't work for you (and console output or log file doesn't contain any explanation):
+* do force refesh (ctrl + F5 or command + R) on the traced page to make sure the traced website scripts are not cached in your browser
 * if you're using system proxy mode, make sure that system/browser proxy settings are using spy-js URL (by default localhost:3546)
-* make sure the traced website scripts are not cached in your browser (clear the cache if required)
 * tracing https secure websites is not supported at the moment
 * tracing HTML pages inline JavaScript is not supported at the moment
 * integrated windows authentication is not supported